How do you make such a delicious turkey? Can I get this sweet potato recipe? What would you want done if you were in a coma and facing certain death?

 Enjoy The Miscellaneous Overview...

-Your Mission: Help your family understand how difficult it would be to seamlessly manage general household affairs after a death without some help.
+Your Mission: Help your family understand how difficult it would be to seamlessly manage general household affairs after an emergency or death.
 Families often work as a team with divided responsibilities.
-Help them find a place to centralize all the duties so if one person is gone, the house can go on.
+They need a place to centralize all the duties so if one person is gone, the house can go on.

 Why You Need It: How does the mortgage or rent get paid?
 Who takes care of the utilities like electricity and internet?
 What’s the name of the company that fixes the water heater?
 When are you due for a cell phone upgrade?